anchor-accord/website/index.md

 <p>We uncover where things break down technically and operationally.
 If you’ve had systems and network outages, audit scrambles, or vendor cost surprises, we find the root cause and fix it without blowing up your budget.</p>

-<p>We’ve replaced legacy responsibilities with a few hundred lines of code.
-We’ve cut year-long onboarding delays to a week with three pages of documentation.
-We map the mess, clean it up, and stop the waste.</p>
+<p>We’ve replaced legacy responsibilities with a few lines of code.
+We’ve cut year-long onboarding delays to a week with two pages of documentation.
+We make things easier.</p>

   <aside class="note-block">